gandhambindusree-web/Disease-Prediction-from-Medical-Data/README.md

 # Disease Prediction from Medical data Using Machine Learning

 ## Overview
-This is a Machine Learning project that predicts whether a person has heart disease using a Random Forest Classifier.
+This is a Machine Learning Project that Predicts diseases from medical data.This implementation demonstrates heart disease prediction using a Random Forest Classifier

 ## Technologies Used
 - Python